Construction Permits

 Georgetown, CO 80444

-(3) Once all applicable forms and fees are submitted, the permit review process can begin.
+(3) Once the application and fees are submitted, the permit review process can begin.
 It takes an average of 2 to 3 weeks for preliminary review, and site evaluation inspection.
 Please keep in mind that this may be longer or shorter depending on the scope of your project, and any needed changes.
+You will receive notifications of progress and communication through our permit portal.

 (4) After the permit has been issued, construction may begin.
 A system may not be placed into use until after the permit has been finalized and approved for use by the Clear Creek Environmental Health Department.
 A permit is valid for 1 year and can be renewed for one additional year for a fee.